 Using his Marine and airborne units in MR 1, General Truong conducted a series of limited objective attacks and raids.
-These were a combination of heliborne and amphibious assaults together with THE DEFENSE OF HUE CITY ground attacks that provided the South Vietnamese time to prepare for their counteroffensive and succeeded in keeping the NVA off balance.
-The South Vietnamese gave the code name Song Than (Tidal Wave) to these operations.
+These were a combination of heliborne and amphibious assaults together with ground attacks that provided the South Vietnamese time to prepare for their counteroffensive and succeeded in keeping the NVA off balance.
+The South Vietnamese gave the code name Song Than (Tidal Wave) to these operations.14

-U.S. Marine direct support arrived from the 9th MAB for the defense of Hue.
+Department of Defense Photo (USMC) A800686 U.S. Marine direct support arrived from the 9th MAB for the defense of Hue.
 Here Vietnamese Marines board a Boeing CH-46 Sea Knight from HMM-164 for the first of a number of helicopter assaults behind enemy lines flown by the Americans in the spring of 1972.